Annual Conference Wrap-Up

 Laity SessionBefore the opening worship a new Laity Session was held, with a focus on disciple-making through the H.O.P.E. process of engaging the community and reaching new people.
 It also included a segment on the legislative process and responsibilities of serving as a voting member.

 CollectionsAs the annual conference got underway, people brought UMCOR kits and used shoes from their local churches to support mission work.
 Katie Peterson, a deaconess and director of the Eastbrook Mission Barn reported that 75 groups delivered 1350 UMCOR kits to the Barn’s collection station.
-Meanwhile, All God’s Children Ministries and the Erie UM Alliance packed a large truck-trailer with gently used donated shoes to support their ministries and fuel micro-enterprise in developing nations.
+Meanwhile, All God’s Children Ministries and the Erie UM Alliance packed a large truck-trailer with an estimated 27,000 pairs of gently used donated shoes to support their ministries and fuel micro-enterprise in developing nations.

 AwardsAwards, which were presented in recipients' local churches, were acknowledged with a handout and Powerpoint presentations during annual conference.
 Award winners included: